-privacy is the impact or damage to an individual by a privacy breach.
-The question can be framed: "What is the probability that a person with information they wished to remain protected from other individuals is compromised, and what is the tort damages if so?
-"The authors frame privacy risk through an anecdotal example that seems unfounded in individual privacy - in contrary to the example the authors used, privacy risk is not only about speculating that a person exists who wants to expose as many people as possible, as is hypothesized in this paper.
-Pragmatically, it's more probable that a person would search for a specific person, such as a child of a sperm-donor father.
+Reviewer This brings the second major critique of the paper, that Comment the paper doesn't consider a hallmark of risk management of also considering the probability of a 'meaningful' privacy breach to an individual and damages incurred under proper analysis of risk management.
+The paper brings up the legislature goals, and thus that lack of utilization of standard approaches for managing and quantifying risk management is a fair area of critique and a deficiency.
+Of course, a major premise of legislative privacy is the impact or damage to an individual by a privacy breach.
+The question can be framed: "What is the probability that a person with information they wished to remain protected from other individuals is compromised, and what is the tort damages if so? " The authors frame privacy risk through an anecdotal example that seems unfounded in individual privacy - in contrary to the example the authors used, privacy risk is not only about speculating that a person exists who wants to expose as many people as possible, as is nypotnesized in this paper.
+Pragmatically, it's more probable that a person would search for a specific person, such as a child of a A there speriii-donor rather.
+Author we understand that the reviewer finds our scenario anecdotal and Response unrealistic.

-Author Response

-We understand that the reviewer finds our scenario anecdotal and unrealistic.
 We agree that the attack scenarios should provide a reasonable argument showing a real risk on individual privacy.
-We, however, do not agree with the reviewer's view that our scenario, privacy breach via linking attacks, is not founded in individual privacy.
-Firstly, Schadt et al's 2012 study (Cited in the background section) takes on the linking attacks in a scenario that is practically the same as ours.

-Apart from this, linking attacks have a very rich literature in the field of privacy research.
-One very well known example is Latanya Sweeney's demonstration which characterized the governor of Massacusetts, in addition to many other individuals, by linking the voter registration list to the Group Information Comission using several common columns in these databases.
+We, however, do not agree with the reviewer's view that our scenario, privacy breach via linking attacks is not founded in individual privacy Eirstly Schadt at al's 2012 study (Cited in the Background Conting) token on the linking ottoole in a connering that is practically Section) takes on the linking attacks in a scenario that is practically the same as ours. · / Apart from this, linking attacks have a very rich literature in the field of privacy research.
+One very well-known example is Latanva Sweeney's demonstration of a linking which characterized the oweency s demonstration of a linking which characterized the